soshtolsus/pyyaml.tab/README.md

 Submit bug reports and feature requests to the PyYAML bug tracker: http://pyyaml.org/newticket?component=pyyaml.

 PyYAML is written by Kirill Simonov <xi@resolvent.net>.
+The TAB variant is written by soshtolsus <qdchzrucvfmv.code.kuav@gmail.com>.
 It is released under the MIT license.
 See the file LICENSE for more details.